- “F-You, Pay Me.” How to Get Paid to Write - November 14, 2019

-ProWritingAid is a grammar, spelling, and plagiarism-checking tool that works across a variety of platforms.
-This service refers to itself as your personal writing coach, grammar guru, style editor, and writing mentor.
+It is a writing aid, though — a complete grammar, spelling, and plagiarism-checking tool that works across a variety of platforms.

-That’s what we’re going to find out in this ProWritingAid review.
+That’s what we’re going to find out in this hands-on, in-depth ProWritingAid review.

 Using this system was an absolute pleasure.
-All downloads occurred quickly, all installation files installed in under 30 seconds, and when I was checking my content, it completed reports in real time.
+Editing is a breeze because it catches so many mistakes.
+All downloads occurred quickly, all files installed in under 30 seconds, and when I was checking my content, it completed reports in real-time.

-ProWritingAid integrates into a huge variety of programs, and its premium package comes with no restrictions.
+ProWritingAid integrates into a huge variety of programs and its premium package comes with no restrictions.
+Yet the free version boasts great features such as proofreading, grammar check, sentence structure, and so forth.

-Let’s dive in and bask in some great things offered by this program.
+Let’s dive in and bask in some great things offered by this software.

 1. Extensive Integrations with Every App You Use

-A grammar checker that comes with its own desktop app or web-based editing platform is fine.
+A grammar checker that comes with its own desktop app or web-based editing software is fine.

 That’s what ProWritingAid does here.

-For starters, you can download a Google Chrome add-on to ensure that your content is being corrected nearly everywhere that you type online.
+For starters, you can download a Google Chrome add-on to ensure that each sentence is being corrected nearly everywhere — like Google Docs — that you type online.

 I downloaded the Chrome add-on directly from the Google Chrome store.
 It was free and installed within 30 seconds.
 I ran a test on the effectiveness of this system immediately and it impressed me.
 I’ll go into more detail on this in a later section.